 Inflectra is available in vial form.

-The FDA-approved label for Inflectra lists common side effects including headache, cold and flu symptoms, infusion reactions, and abdominal pain.
+The FDA-approved label for Inflectra lists common side effects including headache, infections, infusion reactions, and abdominal pain.

-Rare but serious side effects listed for Inflectra can include blood disorders, severe infections, increased risk for certain types of cancer, liver or heart failure, and the development of lupus-like syndrome or demyelinating disease such as multiple sclerosis.
+Rare but serious side effects listed for Inflectra can include blood disorders, severe infections, increased risk for certain types of cancer, hepatitis B virus (HBV), liver or heart failure, hypersensitivity, cardiovascular reactions, and the development of lupus-like syndrome or demyelinating disease such as multiple sclerosis.

 For more details about this treatment, visit:

 We never share your personal information with anyone.